Reed Hessler

 My interest in film history is equal to my love for music.
 I have probably seen about fifteen thousand films in my life.
 From 1994 to 1999, I taught a full credit course in Asian film at Johns Hopkins University.
 I have seen over one thousand Japanese films alone, going back to the silent era.

 In 1997 and 1998, I taught American and ethnic music at Western High School.
-This rekindled my interest in the entire panoply of American music, beginning with the history of the blues…from Bessie Smith through Muddy Waters and beyond; to jazz, which my wife and I fall asleep to every night, expanding upon my earlier love for John Coltrane, with a new passion for Thelonious Monk, and all the 60’s Blue Note artists who played with Art Blakey; and from there to 1920’s American roots music, contemporary alt country, and indie rock.
+This rekindled my interest in the entire panoply of American music, beginning with the history of the blues…from Bessie Smith through Muddy Waters and beyond; to jazz, which my wife and I fell asleep to every night for over ten years, expanding upon my earlier love for John Coltrane, with a new passion for Thelonious Monk, and all the 60’s Blue Note artists who played with Art Blakey; and from there to 1920’s American roots music, contemporary alt country, and indie rock.
 There is no music I don’t like, or at least haven’t tried.

-My latest hobby is tracing my family genealogy.
-And my favorite TV show is “Mad Men”.
+Since 2009, I have been tracing my family genealogy.
+My latest hobby is writing poetry.
 And, yes, I have a cat.

 Reed can be contacted at rhessler@bccc.edu.